snowplow/snowplowanalytics.com/_posts/2018-11-21-snowplow-bigquery-loader-0.1.0-released/index.md

 ![architecture][architecture-img]

-The two applications communicate through the `typesTopic` topic.
+The two applications communicate through the `typesTopic`.
 The Loader writes to that topic all of the types that it has encountered; the Mutator then reads from that topic to perform mutation of the events table as necessary.
-The Mutator should be constantly running and consuming PubSub messages.
+The Mutator should be constantly running and consuming Pub/Sub messages.

-Alongside the `typesTopic`, the Loader makes use of two other PubSub topics:
+Alongside the `typesTopic`, the Loader makes use of two other Pub/Sub topics:

 1. `badRows` - rows that for some reason couldn't be transformed into BigQuery format.
-It could be caused by an Iglu registry outage, or by an unexpected schema patch or overwrite.
-This closely resembles the "shredded bad" data generated by our RDB Shredder for Redshift, and contains reason of failure and raw enriched JSON
+These could be caused by an Iglu registry outage, or by an unexpected schema patch or overwrite.
+This closely resembles the "shredded bad" data generated by our RDB Shredder for Redshift, and contains the reason of failure and raw enriched JSON
 2. `failedInserts` - the Loader sends data to this topic that *has* passed transformation, but for some reason failed during the actual insertion stage.
 Unlike `badRows` data, these records unfortunately do not contain the reason of failure - they are in the form of ready-to-be-inserted BigQuery row format.
 The main source of failed inserts is the short period of time between the first event with new schema processed by the Loader, and the Mutator performing the necessary mutation

 Both "failed inserts" and "bad rows" have different formats, causes and recovery strategies.

-Bad rows should be extremely rare and in order to recover them one needs to sink the data to Cloud Storage and apply an appropriate recovery strategy depending on the root cause.
+Bad rows should be extremely rare and in order to recover them one needs to sink the data to Cloud Storage (we recommend using our [`snowplow-google-cloud-storage-loader`][snowplow-google-cloud-storage-loader] and apply an appropriate recovery strategy depending on the root cause.
+(Stay tuned for the release of `snowplow-event-recovery` - to do just this.)

 Failed inserts in turn usually can be simply forwarded to BigQuery using auxiliary [BigQuery Forwarder job][forwarder].
 If they were simply caused by the Mutator's delay, then these rows will be accepted the second time by BigQuery.

-Note that PubSub has a [retention time][pubsub-retention] for 7 days.
+Note that Pub/Sub has a [retention time][pubsub-retention] for 7 days.
 After this time, messages will be silently dropped.
-Therefore, we recommend sinking these topics to cloud storage to prevent data loss.
+Therefore, we recommend sinking these topics to Cloud Storage to prevent data loss.

 <h2 id="bigquery">4.
 Setup</h2>

 Setup of the Snowplow BigQuery Loader is relatively straightforward, involving the following steps:

 1. Setup rest of the Snowplow GCP stack
-2. Create the necessary PubSub topics and subscriptions
+2. Create the necessary Pub/Sub topics and subscriptions
 3. Initialize the empty events table (optionally with [partitioning][partitioning-setup] on `derived_tstamp` column)
 4. Write the configuration file
 5. Launch the Mutator